Spring 2026 Arrives Early for Butterflies

 Figure 4.
 New Mexico’s land managed by Bureau of Land Management (BLM), Tribal, State Land, Forest Service, Department of Defense (DOD), National Park Service (NPS), Fish and Wildlife Service (USFWS), Bureau of Reclamation.

-We found that nearly 80% of all butterfly records occur within 1 kilometer of road (Fig. 5).
-This is concerning because only 38% of New Mexico lies within 1 kilometer of a road.
+We found that nearly 80% of all butterfly records occur within 1 kilometer of road.
+This is concerning and alarming because only 38% of New Mexico lies within 1 kilometer of a road.
 If you are familiar with Albuquerque, the walk from Frontier to Golden Pride is more than 1 kilometer.
 In Santa Fe, the walk from the Georgia O’ Keeffe Museum to the Capital Building is more than 1 kilometer.
 In Sacramento Mountain Checkerspot Butterfly surveys, the walk from upper to lower Bailey Meadow is more than 1 kilometer.
-Often in New Mexico, going that little extra bit from a road could result in going off a cliff or into a canyon, but many of our rare species are very habitat-specific and extra effort may reveal a new colony or hostplants or some other important discovery.
-Fig. 5 shows many large areas with no butterfly data whatsover.
+Often in New Mexico, going that little extra bit from a road could result in going off a cliff or into a canyon, but many of our rare species are very habitat-specific and extra effort may reveal a new colony, new hostplants or some other important discovery.
+Fig. 1 shows many large areas with no butterfly data whatsoever.
+Building more roads is probably not the answer either.

 The full published article, Land accessibility shapes bias in insect sampling efforts of New Mexico by Thomas Bulger, Quinlyn Baine, Steve Cary, David Lightfoot, Roxanne Márquez, Simon Doneski and Kelly Miller, can be viewed in the peer-reviewed Southwestern Naturalist journal.